-The runtime APIs exposed by all blockchain nodes and services in Kaleido are secured with strong generated credentials.
+The runtime APIs exposed by all blockchain nodes and services in Kaleido are secured with strongly generated credentials.

 We call these

-Application Credentials, and should be generated and managed for each application that accesses your runtime infrastructure.
+Application Credentials, and they should be generated and managed for each application that accesses your runtime infrastructure.

 Per Member, Per Environment